edsu/diss/parts/10-seeing-software.md

 This specific example demonstrates the direct connection between use of the RDS and the appraisal activities of the NSRL.
 Microsoft Windows is arguably one of the most popular pieces of software in the history of computing.
-And yet the question that Microsoft Windows has been ingested fully into the NSRL is constantly open to negotiation and revision.
+And yet the question ifo whether or not Microsoft Windows has been ingested fully into the NSRL is constantly open to negotiation and revision.

 ### 6.2.7.
 CAID